Gold hits record on growth fears; oil, metals firm

 "It could take months before oil can start to flow again from Libya," said John Vautrain, a director at energy consulting firm Purvin & Gurtz.

 "I think there was a lot of euphoria on Monday.
-But the whole country is not completely pacified yet and we don't have an organised government.
+But the whole country is not completely pacified yet and we don't have an organized government.
 A lot is lacking."

 In grains, Chicago new-crop corn climbed to a contract high while soybeans rose to a near one-month top as the condition of the U.S. corn and bean crops continued to slide, raising concerns over supplies.